 - Find a local Doctor in your town

-- NDM-1 has been reported most commonly from India and Pakistan but is spreading throughout the world as people travel from country to country.
+- NDM-1 has been reported most commonly from India and Pakistan.
+It is spreading throughout the world as people travel from country to country.

 - The first three cases of NDM-1 in the United States were reported in June 2010.

-- Bacteria that express NDM-1 usually have other resistance factors.
-Most strains are resistant to all commonly used antibiotics.
+- Bacteria that express NDM-1 usually have other resistance factors, such as carbapenemases.
+Thus, most NDM-1 strains are resistant to all commonly used antibiotics.

 - Routine antibiotic-sensitivity testing can detect resistance to beta-lactam antibiotics.
 Specific testing for NDM-1 is not routinely available.
 Fortunately, it is not necessary to determine if carbapenem resistance is specifically due to NDM-1 because treatment is guided by the antibiotic-sensitivity testing.